Signature of a Cosmic String Wake at $z=3$: Analysis

-We will assume that we can cover one-quarter of all angles in the entire dark matter sky, so we have about $N=10^{4}$ dark matter maps similar to the ones we are, and for each one of them, we would find one wake indicator $S$ value.
-Multiplying this number $N$ by the probability of finding $S>532$ outliers we expect to obtain $N_{nw}=26$ outliers in a universe without wakes and $N_w=90$ outliers in a universe with cosmic string wakes.
-With this result now we can know what is the probability of discarding the null hypothesis that our universe is pure $\Lambda CDM$ in favor of an alternative hypothesis that our universe contains a network of $G\mu=10^{-7}$ cosmic strings.
-The probability of a universe with wakes to have more than 45 (this is half the expected one, chosen to be sure the probability is very close to one) outliers from the $N$ quantities discussed above is very close to one (by one part in $10^{7}$).
-On the other hand, the probability of having more than 45 outliers in a pure $\Lambda CDM$ universe is $4.5594\times 10^{-4}$, which is a p-value equivalent to 4 sigmas of confidence level.
+The main message from the previous paragraph is that, if we consider $10\times 96$ stacks of 32 dark matter maps with $512^2$ pixels each (which would require a field of view of $\approx 1^{\circ} \times 1^{\circ}$), we would find in average only one of those maps with $S>198$ in a universe without cosmic strings and $\approx 5$ maps in a universe with cosmic strings.
+With this result now we can know what is the probability of discarding the null hypothesis that our universe is pure $\Lambda CDM$ in favor of an alternative hypothesis that our universe contains a network of $G\mu=4\times 10^{-8}$ cosmic strings.
+To do so, we will compute the probability of having more than $n$ outliers, given $N$ samples.
+Assume that the probability of a given sample to be an outlier is $p$, then the probability $P(n,N)$ of finding exact $n$ outliers among the $N$ samples is: